-5 things on Union Berlin coach Urs Fischer
+5 things on former Union Berlin coach Urs Fischer

-Union Berlin are fast becoming a permanent fixture in the Bundesliga - and a large part of the credit for that has to go to the man who led them there.
+Union Berlin reached the Bundesliga and qualified for the UEFA Champions League for the first time in their history over the past five years, and a large part of the credit for that has to go to the coach who led them there.

-bundesliga.com tells you all you need to know about Union head coach Urs Fischer, who became so popular with fans that a Berlin zoo named one of their animals after him.
+bundesliga.com tells you all you need to know about former Union boss Urs Fischer, who became so popular with fans that a Berlin zoo named one of their animals after him.

 1) A two-club man turned caring coach